-However it should be noted that the road layout at Abbey Crescent has been subsequently changed and is due to be changed again in the autumn, reverting to a dual carriageway layout.
-Whilst the cluster on Hamelin Way was due to the unfortunate double fatal collision of July 2012 and this area is due to be partially reworked as part of the current construction of the South Devon Link Road.
+However it should be noted that the cluster on A380 Hamelin Way is due to the unfortunate double fatal collision of July 2012 and this area is due to be partially reworked as part of the current construction of the South Devon Link Road.
+Whilst the cluster on the A385 Totnes Road was treated as part of the works identified in last year's Road Safety Initiatives Report.